SENEGAL

 Indicator Functional/accounting separation for operators with significant market power

-Libya does not mandate functional separation for operators with significant market power (SMP) in the telecom market.
-Information about accounting separation is not found.
+It is reported that Senegal mandates functional and accounting separation for operators with significant market power (SMP) in the telecom market.

 Coverage Telecommunications sector